braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration_baidu.md

 ### Step 6: Extras

-- Aside from reserved keys used by Braze, the parameter `customContentString` will also contain all user defined custom key-value pairs.
+- Aside from reserved keys used by Braze, the parameter `customContentString` will also contain all user-defined custom key-value pairs.
 To extract your key-value pairs, wrap `customContentString` in a JSONObject and retrieve your extras.

 {% tabs %}
 {% tab JAVA %}